Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Conclusions

 A comprehensive efficiency benchmarking study further highlights the advantages of the present implementation, demonstrating its computational superiority over Algorithm~644 across all tested compilers and optimization levels.
 Execution times are consistently reduced, making the algorithm particularly valuable for large-scale simulations and high-performance computing tasks.
 The introduction of quad-precision support addresses the growing demand for increased numerical stability in scientific disciplines such as high-energy physics, astrophysics, and quantum mechanics.

-By providing an accurate, efficient, and versatile computational tool, this work not only establishes a new standard for computing \( I_{\nu} (z) \) with improved accuracy and efficiency but also lays the foundation for future extensions to other families of Bessel functions.
-It is important to note that the results and conclusions presented in this study are based on the tested dataset and the specifics of the compilers and hardware configurations used herein.
-Variations in computational environments may lead to differences in performance and numerical behavior.
-As part of our ongoing efforts, this approach will be further refined to encompass the complete spectrum of Bessel functions, ensuring a comprehensive and high-performance computational framework for diverse scientific and engineering applications.
-Moreover, our algorithms are presented in a well-document form that is easily adaptable to other precisions in widespread use besides double and quadruple---such as optimizing for lower (single and half) precision, or different high-precision formats such as octuple, double-double, and quad-double formats---mainly, one needs to simply re-tune a few empirical constants in equations~(\ref{eq:zS3}, \ref{eq:C1}, \ref{eq:zasymp}).
+By providing an accurate, efficient, and versatile computational tool, this work not only establishes a new standard for computing \( I_{\nu} (z) \) for both positive and negative real orders, with improved accuracy and efficiency but also lays the foundation for extensions to other Bessel functions.
+As part of our ongoing efforts, this approach will be further applied and refined to encompass the complete spectrum of Bessel functions, ensuring a comprehensive and high-performance computational framework for diverse scientific and engineering applications.
+Moreover, our algorithms are presented in a well-documented form that is easily adaptable to other precisions in widespread use besides double and quadruple---such as optimizing for lower (single and half) precision, or different high-precision formats such as octuple, double-double, and quad-double formats---mainly, one needs to simply re-tune a few empirical constants in equations~(\ref{eq:zS3}, \ref{eq:C1}, \ref{eq:zasymp}). \\